jmcnamara/XlsxWriter/dev/docs/source/working_with_charts.rst

     color

 These properties correspond to the equivalent Worksheet cell Format object properties.
-See the :ref:`format` and :ref:`working_with_formats` sections for more details about Format properties and how to set them.
+See the :ref:`format` section for more details about Format properties and how to set them.

 The following explains the available font properties: